- Enable or disable individual 2-step verification in your personal settings

 It's important to write down the codes generated for you and store them in a safe place.
 If you lose your phone or cannot access your authenticator app, you can use a backup code for one-time access to your account.
 After a code is used, it is no longer valid.

-You can generate new backup codes any time by clicking Generate New Backup Codes from the 2-step verification options in your Account Settings.
-This will render all older codes invalid.
+You can generate new backup codes any time by clicking Generate New Backup Codes under Profile > Preferences > 2-Step Verification.
+This renders all older codes invalid.

 Troubleshooting: Authentication codes are invalid